 Thanks to these sponsors for enabling this blog.

 Looking to solve Linux server issues?
 Let’s get it done!
-View my list of services, client feedback or contact me.
+View my list of services and client feedback, or contact me.

 If you subscribe, I don’t store or sell your email address.
 It’s stored only by Mailerlite.
 In addition, to avoid third-party tracking, all ads on this blog are served in-house (under the haydenjames.io domain).
 Read the privacy policy.

-As a Linux systems analyst and sysadmin, I use monitoring tools and observability software to collect and analyze full-fidelity data in real-time for the context of what’s happening.
-Afterwhich, I optimize and maintain client infrastructure remotely using a terminal emulator (Terminator) with SSH (Secure Shell Protocol).
+As a Linux systems analyst, I use monitoring tools and observability software to collect and analyze data in real time for the context of “what’s happening”.
+After which, I optimize and maintain client infrastructure remotely using a terminal emulator (Terminator) with SSH (Secure Shell Protocol).

 In 1996 my parents purchased a desktop PC with a CRT monitor and enrolled for dial-up internet.
 This enabled my interest in the internet and information technology to grow even more.